Why Most Law Firm Leads Never Become Signed Cases

 Why Most Leads Fail to Become Cases

 Many firms look at surface level activity and assume the hard part is done.
-They see a phone call, a web form, or a scheduled consultation and count it as progress.
-But the real outcome is not a lead.
-The real outcome is a signed client with a viable claim.
+A phone call, a web form, or a scheduled consultation can feel like momentum.
+But the real outcome is a signed client with a viable claim.

-This is why firms can spend heavily on marketing and still feel like growth is unpredictable.
-The weak point is often not the top of the funnel.
-It is everything that has to happen after the first inquiry.
+That is why firms can spend heavily on marketing and still feel like growth is unpredictable.
+The weak point is often not the first inquiry.
+It is the stretch between first contact and signed retainer.

 The Three Lead Types